Caso Avícola Villalobos

 II.
 Appeal

-The First Chamber of the Court of Appeals for Civil and Commercial Matters resolved the cross-appeals against the first-instance order.
-The Chamber partially revoked the ruling and reconfigured the sustained exceptions, with a net result favorable to Lisa, S.A.
+The First Chamber of the Court of Appeals for Civil and Commercial Matters resolved the cross-appeals in <doc id="gua-01045-2012-00242-2017-06-06-a" /> of June 6, 2017, partially revoking the first-instance order and reconfiguring the sustained exceptions, with a net result favorable to Lisa, S.A.

-Costs.
-The Chamber ordered Forrajera to pay first-instance costs (under Article 576 of the Civil Procedure Code, which the trial judge failed to apply) and exempted both parties on appeal due to reciprocal partial success.
+On costs, the Chamber ordered Forrajera to pay first-instance costs under Article 576 of the Civil Procedure Code, which the trial judge had failed to apply, and exempted both parties on appeal due to reciprocal partial success.
+The damages claim was thus rejected on two concurrent grounds: improper procedural track and unfulfilled condition precedent.
+Forrajera filed a constitutional amparo.

 III.
 Constitutional Amparo

-The Supreme Court of Justice, Amparo and Preliminary Proceedings Chamber, denied as groundless the amparo filed by Industria Forrajera de Mazatenango, S.A. against the First Chamber's order of June 6, 2017.
+The Supreme Court of Justice, Amparo and Preliminary Proceedings Chamber, denied as groundless, in <doc id="gua-01045-2012-00242-2018-08-02-a" /> of August 2, 2018, the amparo filed by Industria Forrajera de Mazatenango, S.A. against <doc id="gua-01045-2012-00242-2017-06-06-a" /> of June 6, 2017.

 The Supreme Court rejected both arguments.
-On appealability, it invoked the Constitutional Court's jurisprudential shift (Cases 4280-2015, 677-2016, and 3702-2016) establishing that orders resolving preliminary exceptions are appealable whether they grant or deny them.
-Denying the right of appeal when an exception is rejected would create procedural inequality.
-On the merits, the Court found the appellate chamber acted within the law: Forrajera failed to meet the requirements of Articles 50, 61, 63, 79, 106, and 107 of the Civil Procedure Code, and used the ordinary track when the summary proceeding was required under Article 1039 of the Commercial Code.
+On appealability, it invoked the Constitutional Court's jurisprudential shift (Cases 4280-2015, 677-2016, and 3702-2016), under which orders resolving preliminary exceptions are appealable whether they grant or deny them, since denying the right of appeal when an exception is rejected would create procedural inequality.
+On the merits, it found that the appellate chamber acted within the law: Forrajera failed to meet the requirements of Articles 50, 61, 63, 79, 106, and 107 of the Civil Procedure Code and used the ordinary track when the summary proceeding was required under Article 1039 of the Commercial Code.
+Costs were imposed on Forrajera, and a fine of Q1,000.00 was levied against attorney Ricardo Estuardo Recinos for the manifestly groundless amparo.

 With this denial, the dismissal of the damages claim became final across all instances, definitively closing the proceeding in favor of Lisa, S.A.